eyumazi/eyumazi/README.md

 - API Integration & Optimization in React
 - Advanced PHP with real-world backend architecture
 - TypeScript and state management with Redux
+- Working on Next.j fundamentals
+- Taking a Professional Frontend development course On a platform Called ALX.

 ---